CleanroomMC/GroovyScript-Docs/docs/groovy/loops.md

 ```
 `part` creates a new variable on each run for the current element in the list `lists`.

-For maps it looks like this
+For maps, it looks like this
 ```groovy
 def elements = [
         'Au': 'Gold',